 Finding a baby chewing on their crib rail can be disconcerting, particularly if parents are stressing about crib paint or crib damage.
-But parents who wake to find the crib railing peppered with tiny tooth marks can be disconcerting, but it’s not necessarily a cause for concern.
+But parents who wake to find the crib railing peppered with tiny tooth marks should know it’s not necessarily a cause for concern.
 Babies use their mouths to analyze the world.
 It’s called the rooting reflex; anything that brushes against their cheek or lower lip gets a gum job.
 It’s a natural instinct that doesn’t really cause harm.
 There’s no reason to rush right out and buy a crib-teething guard.

 “Between the ages of 5 and 10 months, a baby’s front teeth are emerging on the bottom and top gums, and a baby is drawn to gnawing on almost anything,” says Melanie Potock, a pediatric speech pathologist and feeding specialist.
 “By a year of age, because of gnawing on food and other objects, kids can move their jaws in a diagonal motion when chewing food and wide up and down motions on hard surfaces, like the crib railing.”

 For babies, chewing on crib railings isn’t merely about discovery.
 It’s about pain relief.
-As any parent who has seen those swollen, sore-looking gums can attest – and dealt with a cranky baby – the teething process HURTS.
-It’s not just the first round of teething, either – those toddler molars are hard to reach and can cause a lot of discomfort and frustration, and the process can go on for months.
+As any parent who has seen those swollen, sore-looking gums — and dealt with a cranky baby — can attest, the teething process HURTS.
+It’s not just the first round of teething, either.
+Those toddler molars are hard to reach and can cause a lot of discomfort and frustration, and the process can go on for months.

 “Molars begin to erupt between 9 and 15 months, and then come the cuspids peeking out by 18 months of age,” explains Potock.
-“Those teeth continue to emerge over time and second molars erupt approximately around two years of age.”
+“Those teeth continue to emerge over time, and second molars erupt approximately around 2 years of age.”

-So that biting helps soothe them, as well as helps those teeth cut through.
-But parents don’t have to resign themselves to two years of catching splinters and worrying about the ingredients in crib paint (although please check the annual recall report for peace of mind.)
-Parents can discourage inappropriate gnawing by protecting the crib itself as well as supplying the baby with the teethers they need to help relieve that discomfort and keep their minds stimulated and exploring.
+Biting serves to soothe babies and help those teeth cut through.
+But parents don’t have to resign themselves to two years of catching splinters and worrying about the ingredients in crib paint (although please check the annual recall report for peace of mind).
+Parents can discourage inappropriate gnawing by protecting the crib itself, as well as by supplying the baby with the teethers they need to help relieve discomfort and keep their minds stimulated and exploring.

 Extra-large baby-safe silicon guards not only protect furniture, but they also make it hard for most babies to get a good biting angle.
-They also have the added benefit of protecting crawling babies as they start to explore the limits of their mobility.
-Of course, the house should be baby-proofed thoroughly, too.
+They have the added benefit of protecting crawling babies as they start to explore the limits of their mobility.

-One thing parents can’t do, though, is dissuade a baby from exploring with their mouth.
-They explore, they sense, they soothe, and they discover — and possibly strengthen their immune system unwittingly – with their mouth.
-It’s not just a comfort instinct for babies – it’s a trend that sticks with a lot of people well past infancy.
+One thing parents can’t do, though, is dissuade a baby from exploring with their mouths.
+They explore, sense, soothe, and discover — and possibly strengthen their immune system — by using their mouth.
+It’s not just a comfort instinct for babies; it’s a trend that sticks with a lot of people well past infancy.